readyplayerme/rpm-unity-sdk-avatar-creator/README.md

 ![image](https://github.com/readyplayerme/rpm-unity-sdk-avatar-creator/assets/1121080/ec555611-829a-44b7-b215-10e188a25b85)

-**Ready Player Me Avatar Creator** is an extension to www.readyplayer.me avatar platform, which helps you create avatars natively.
+**Ready Player Me Avatar Creator** is an extension to the www.readyplayer.me avatar platform, which helps you create avatars natively.

 Please visit the online documentation and join our public `discord` community.